Directed Polymer Transfer Matrices as a Unified Generator of Distinct One-Point Fluctuation Laws: Abstract

 \section{Abstract}

-We revisit the transfer-matrix approach to directed polymers in random media and show that a single ensemble of random transfer-matrix products provides a unified realization of the canonical one-point fluctuation laws in $(1+1)$ dimensions.
-For a fixed disorder realization, the polymer partition function is obtained as a contraction of the same product matrix $W(t)$, and different contractions reproduce the standard KPZ subclasses: Tracy–Widom GUE (point-to-point), GOE (point-to-line), GSE (half-space point-to-point), and Baik–Rains (stationary line-to-point).
-In each case, we observe $t^{1/3}$ free-energy fluctuation growth and convergence of standardized distributions with low-order cumulants close to the corresponding universal benchmarks.
-Viewing geometry-dependent subclasses as projections of a single matrix-product ensemble naturally suggests additional observables intrinsic to $W(t)$.
-As an example, we examine the leading eigenvalue $\lambda_1(t)$ whose logarithm exhibits $t^{1/3}$ scaling, while its standardized statistics remain distinct from the canonical Tracy–Widom laws within the accessible range.
-This transfer-matrix perspective thus organizes known KPZ one-point subclasses within a finite-dimensional matrix framework and highlights matrix-level fluctuation observables beyond geometry-selected universality classes.
+We numerically revisit the transfer-matrix formulation of directed polymers in random media and show that a common finite-dimensional framework organizes the canonical one-point fluctuation laws in $(1+1)$ dimensions.
+For a fixed realization of the bulk disorder, full-space partition functions are obtained from the same time-ordered product $W(t)$ through endpoint contractions or a Brownian-weighted initial vector, while the half-space construction modifies only the transfer rule at the absorbing boundary.
+These choices yield distributions consistent with the standard KPZ subclasses: Tracy--Widom GUE for point-to-point geometry, Tracy--Widom GOE for point-to-line geometry, Tracy--Widom GSE for half-space point-to-point geometry, and Baik--Rains for the stationary line-to-point construction.
+In all four cases, the free-energy fluctuations grow as $t^{1/3}$, and the low-order cumulants approach the corresponding universal benchmarks.
+The matrix-product formulation also provides access to intrinsic spectral observables.
+For the leading eigenvalue $\lambda_1(t)$, the fluctuations of $\ln\lambda_1(t)$ exhibit an intermediate $t^{1/3}$ regime, while the standardized distribution remains distinct from the canonical benchmark laws over the studied time range.